Bluetorch-LLC/elden-cloud/md/personal-20250618-propaganda.md

 ## Elden Journal - (2025.06.18) Identifying Propaganda
 Bush's Global War on Terror permeated my childhood.
-I watched 9/11 on TV at six years old, not understanding at all what was happening at the time or that the world I was born into had just died.
+I watched 9/11 on TV at six years old, not understanding at all what was happening at the time, or that the carefree America I was born into had just died.
 I remember trying to be "grown up" through my single-digit years by watching the news, and hearing so much about Saddam Hussein, the manhunt, and his eventual capture.
-Then all that energy pivoted to Osama.
-And through all of it, both when I was 7 and when I was 17, I always thought the way they said things on the news was really weird, like they were trying to manipulate my feelings.
+Then all that energy pivoted to Osama until the SEALs got him too.
+And through all of it, both when I was 7 and when I was 17, I always thought the way they said things on the news was really weird, like they were trying to manipulate me to feel good about people dying half the world away.
 And it turns out they were doing just that.
 What I thought was strange and flowery wording actually fucking worked on the adults around me, apparently.
 The WMDs weren't real, but the government-media machine manufactured FUD to justify raping the Middle East to find them.
 And would you look at that, America is looking at another bullshit war now, so the propaganda machines will be shifted back into high gear and old pages in the playbook dusted off.

 So, I think it's really important, perhaps now more than ever, for people to understand propaganda and recognize it before it works.
 Back then it was just